REMOVAL: Disconnect the negative battery cable.

 Clean all O-ring sealing surfaces.

-NOTE: Care should be taken not to fold over or twist the fuel pump strainer when installing the fuel sender assembly as this will restrict fuel flow.
+INSTALLATION: NOTE: Care should be taken not to fold over or twist the fuel pump strainer when installing the fuel sender assembly as this will restrict fuel flow.
 Also, assure that the fuel pump strainer does not block full travel of the float arm.

 Install a new O-ring on the fuel tank.